Elearnmarkets - Financial Market Learning

 Limitations of ROC:

-One potential problem with using the ROC indicator is that it gives equal weight to the most recent price and the price from n periods ago, despite giving more importance to determine the future price movement.
+One potential problem with using the ROC stock indicator is that it gives equal weight to the most recent price and the price from n periods ago, despite giving more importance to determine the future price movement.

 The indicator is also prone to whipsaws, especially around the zero lines.